JuanjoVG/MultimodalNaiveBayes/README.md

 ## data.zip

 This compressed file contains the four datasets that the *main.py* is prepared to read.
 The *main.py* file assumes that they are unzipped in a *data* folder.
-The datasets are not added to the repository in order to avoid saturations on the repository.
+The datasets are not added to the repository in order to avoid saturation on the repository.
 The final project structure should be:

 - MultimodaNaiveBayes
     - data